MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-list.md

 1. Choose to create a new list or choose an existing list, then select **Ok**.

     - If you choose to create a new list, the **Add a list** window will open to the **Set up** tab.
-    - If you use an existing list, you'll be redirected to the pages workspace.
+    - If you use an existing list, you'll be redirected to the list displayed in the Pages workspace.
 Choose the list and select the **Edit list** button just above the component to access configuration options in the **Add a list** window.

     :::image type="content" source="media/first-page/add-list.png" alt-text="Add list options.":::